Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Illinois Stats and Trends

-- So far this year, the Fighting Illini have been installed as underdogs by a 1.5-point margin or more six times and are 4-2 ATS in those games.
+- So far this year, the Fighting Illini have been installed as underdogs by a 1.5-point margin or more six times and are 4-2 ATS in those matchups.

-- Illinois' games this season have gone over the total in two out of eight opportunities (25%).
+- Illinois' games this season have gone over the point total two times in eight opportunities (25%).

-- Illinois is 1-2 against the spread and 2-1 overall when the team records more than 22.6 points.
+- When Illinois records more than 22.6 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Illinois amasses more than 370.1 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Illinois churns out over 370.1 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Fighting Illini have turned the ball over nine times, one fewer times than the Scarlet Knights have forced turnovers (10).